|

 About the Presenter: A New Orleans native, Dr. Tramontana received his B.A. in psychology from L.S.U.N.O., and his MA and PhD in clinical psychology from the University of Mississippi.
 While he considers himself primarily a psychotherapist, he studied and became certified in Clinical Hypnosis and sees hypnosis as a therapeutic tool to help his clients.
 He has offices in Baton Rouge and New Orleans, LA.
 Dr. Tramontana is a Fellow and recent Past-President of the American Society of Clinical Hypnosis and has published three books and several peer-reviewed articles on using hypnosis for a variety of clinical applications.
 He has presented internationally, most recently at the World Congress of Psychotherapy in Vienna, Austria in August 2025.

-“Dr. T, “as his clients call him, was the Louisiana Psychological Association President in 2014 and in 2013 received the LPA’s Distinguished Psychologist Award.
+“Dr. T“ as his clients call him, was the Louisiana Psychological Association President in 2014 and in 2013 received the LPA’s Distinguished Psychologist Award.
 He considers his greatest accomplishment the rearing of his two children and now has seven grandchildren and one great grandchild.
 His current leisure activities (since he quit running) are fine dining, watching sports, and owning shares in several racehorses.

 12:45 - 1:45 PM Pacific Time - Lunch Break (60 minutes)